equitymarkets/HeartAttackPrediction/README.md

 * Gives an overall more simplistic view of our data

 ## Logistic Regression
+When focusing on logistic regression on dataframe, we found that it is nearly impossible to predict the accuracy using logistic regression.
+First of all, the dataset was not complete, there is a huge missing factor on heart_attack_age (y values), which the value '0' was used to subsitute.
+Logistic Regression is good with relationship if the features, and target are not complex.

 ## Random Forests
 We also used a Random Forest Classifier on the binary data, which is 1 if they had the condition before the heart attack and 0 if they did not.
 We first ran our model on the baseline hyper-parameters to see where the model would be at.
 Below, we show the confusion matrix, accuracy score, and classification report.